nikamgh/arch4health/index.md

 </div>

 ![Arch4Health Logo](arch4health-logo3.png){: width="350px" }
+###A half-day workshop exploring the key computational challenges in health-related applications
+###and the vital role of computer architecture in overcoming them to advance healthcare

 **18th (Saturday) October 2025, Seoul, Korea**
 **In conjunction with [the 58th IEEE/ACM International Symposium on Microarchitecture (MICRO 2025)](https://microarch.org/micro58/)**